0x213F/jukebox-radio-legacy/CONTRIBUTING.md

 5. You may merge the Pull Request once you have the sign-off of Joshua Schultheiss.

-# Equity
+## Equity

-## Eligibility
+### Eligibility

 Contributions to the project will be awarded with fair equity.
 The project can be described by the following definitions:

 - An abstract concept and goal as defined by Joshua Schultheiss.
   - Goals can be explicitly defined as GitHub issues.
   - Goals can inferred by the direction and purpose of the project.
 - Self contained inside of this GitHub repository.
 - Superset of this GitHub repository.
 - New ideas and directions provided from contributors.
   - Highly encouraged!
   - These are not guaranteed to be a part of the project.
   - These may not be eligible to be assigned equity.
   - Request written approval for a new feature to be eligible for equity.

 If there are any concerns or ambiguities if the work you are completing are eligible for equity, please ask Joshua Schultheiss for written confirmation.
-This should preferably be done through GitHub issues.

 You may ask for explicit actionable and verifiable tasks that will guarantee that your work is eligible for equity.
 You may also create your own actionable and verifiable tasks and have Joshua Schultheiss approve them to be eligible for equity.

-Any work completed outside of this remote repository is not eligible to be awarded equity.
+Any development completed outside of this remote repository is not eligible to be awarded equity.
 For example, the following examples are not eligible to be awarded equity:

 - Local changes to the project not pushed to remote.
-- Changes to the project that are on remote
+- Changes to the project that are on remote.

-## Assignment
+### Assignment

 Equity percentage and contributions will not be calculated or assigned until an arbitrary date solely determined by Joshua Schultheiss.
 It is likely (but not